 You will develop a fundamental understanding of human, physical and environmental geography in your first year Geography modules.
 These modules equip you with a well-rounded introduction to some of the key themes in geography, as well as providing you with key skills used by geographers to analyse problems in both the human and physical aspects of the discipline.
-In addition, you will take a Placement Preparation module which provides guidance on writing your CV, finding a placement and interview techniques.

 In addition to your subject knowledge, you will gain communication and information technology skills and will become familiar with data handling and environmental sampling and analysis.
 Throughout your degree, considerable weight is placed upon enhancing your employability and such skills are greatly valued by potential employers.

-A Level AAB
+A Level ABB